Ghioaga/AeroMinimal/README.md

 All help is welcomed as this is my first project and i'm learning everything from the code to github.

 To Do List:
-- Add Gigabyte Fusion as a component for the keyboard.
 - Add Color Profiles from the CC and SM install files.
 - Update all the time with the latest AeroCtl.
 - Take all feedback into consideratino regardign different models and their needs.

-Update 19/09/2021:
-AeroCtl latest is 0.2.4 but in my experience Aero15XC is not starting so i postpone the AeroMinimal Update.

 Thank you.